dinomatic/docs.dinomatic.com/source/docs/spinoko/blocks.md

 To add a new FAQs block simply click on the **+** (Add block) sign and select **FAQs** in **Spinoko Blocks** section.

 In the content editor a new FAQs edit section will appear.
-For each one add the question and the answer and clack `Add New` to add a new FAQ item.
+For each one add the question and the answer and click `Add New` to add a new FAQ item.

 Also set up how to display the FAQs by choosing whether they're open by default or not, can they be closed, 1 or 2 columns, etc.